mshortcodes/mygpt/README.md

 # About

 Since I use ChatGPT nearly everyday, I thought it would be relevant and fun to create a clone.
-I also wanted more practice with data fetching.
+I also wanted more practice with data fetching and implementing a given design.
 MyGPT uses the OpenAI API for chat completion.
 Longer responses may be truncated due to token limit.

 <img src='./public/readme-images/home.png' alt='home page' />